Language-Technology-Assessment/European-open-AI-index/pages/news/openness-as-moving-target.md

 ---
-title: Openness as composite and gradient
+title: Navigating the Open Source AI landscape
 description: "In which we introduce the European Open Source AI Index and explain how to follow a moving target"
-date: 06-11-2024
+date: 1-12-2024
 ---
-# Openness as gradient and composite: Introducing the European Open Source AI Index
+# Navigating the Open Source AI landscape

 For the longest time, open-source software has been the key mental model for the notion of _open source_.
 Even if there was a large crop of licenses that differ on the finer points of redistribution, attribution, and so on, most people would agree that open source means the _source_ of a piece software can be openly inspected, adjusted, and redistributed.
 Developers like open source because it allows them to poke around to see how things work and contribute improvements and bug fixes.
 Users like open source because it provides a degree of transparency and security that is unmatched by a lot of software from proprietary vendors.
 As Linus' Law has it, many eyeballs make all bugs shallow.